JoshuaKasa/WhisperFlow/README.md

 ### License

-WhisperFlow is released under the Magical Mischief License.
+WhisperFlow is released under the "You can do" license.
 You are granted the power to use, modify, and distribute this program while keeping a mischievous grin on your face.

 ---